 Any decent buoy will have some storage space to hold your first aid kit, torch, or a cellphone (it needs to be kept in a waterproof bag or casing, naturally).
 This is so good for improving quality-of-life and may prove to be vital during emergency situations.

 Rather than leaving a bunch of valuables or other small items by the shore or in your car, just bring them with you and store them in the dive buoy.
-You can also tie your freediving equipment such as dive booties or snorkels to it.
+You can also tie your freediving equipment such as dive booties, spare fins, snorkels, or dive weights to it.
 Overall, it’s convenient and a huge time saver.

 The four reasons mentioned in this section should highlight how risky it is to freedive without a buoy and line.
 For a sport that is already inherently risky, it would be wise to invest in these two pieces of equipment to drastically improve your quality of life and safety.